Echeveria desmetiana L.De Smet

 Cotyledon desmetiana, Echeveria peacockii, Cotyledon peacockii, Echeveria subsessilis

-Echeveria desmetiana, also listed as Echeveria peacockii, is a fast-growing succulent that forms stemless rosettes of iridescent silver-blue leaves that can become tipped in red.
+Echeveria desmetiana, also listed as Echeveria peacockii, is a beautiful succulent that forms stemless rosettes of iridescent silver-blue leaves with reddish margins.
 The rosettes grow up to 4.4 inches (11 cm) in diameter.
-Leaves are up to 2 inches (5 cm) long and 1 inch (2.5 cm) wide.
-The long-lasting flowers are pink-orange and appear on slender, up to 10 inches (25 cm) long flower stalks in early summer.
+Leaves are spoon-shaped with a pointed end, up to 2 inches (5 cm) long, and 1 inch (2.5 cm) wide.
+The long-lasting coral flowers appear on arching, up to 10 inches (25 cm) long flower stalks in summer.

 How to Grow and Care

 Most common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests, and Echeverias are susceptible to mealybugs.
 Finally, as with all succulents, careful watering habits and plenty of light will help ensure success.

 Repot as needed, preferably during the warm season.
 To repot a succulent, ensure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.